vitalab/vitalab.github.io/article/_posts/2022-05-06-compactCT.md

 $$

 ## Compact Convolutional Transformer (CCT)
 Instead of dealing with patches, the CCT uses convolutions and pooling operations.
-This is a fairly straight forward operation which may be summaraized as
+This is a fairly straight forward operation which may be summarized as

 $$
 x_0 = MaxPool(ReLU(Conv2d(x)))